Our Commitment to Diversity, Equity and Inclusion

 Inclusion / Safe Spaces Committee

 It is not the responsibility of one individual to feel included, it is the responsibility of all of us to make everyone feel welcomed.
-We understand that considering inclusivity in all decisions made within our organization is critical to delivering against our overall mission.
+We understand that considering inclusivity in all decisions made within our organisation is critical to delivering against our overall mission.
 We are committed to working with all of the other sub-committees to ensure:

 - That inclusivity features as a key theme throughout the entire employee lifecycle